rbjones/Xi/source/intro.rst

 ==================================

-The **Xi** project is a trial in the application of "Deep Learning" to interactive proof, and a number of other ideas/
+The **Xi** project is a trial in the application of "Deep Learning", and a number of other of-the-wall ideas, to interactive (formal, logical) proof.

+The set of innovative ideas which *might* be addressed
+include:

+- Deep Learning

+- A new language/logic

+- Proof by contextual rewriting (as a proof style or paradigm)

+- Distributed/Pluralistic/Assurance-tagged proof
+  (some ideas I previously considered under the heading X-Logic)

+- Possible use of blockchain technologies to achieve distributed trust.

+Of course this is too many, but it is just an exploration, and I will be doing a lot of mix and match.
+So, for example, I may well do some work with parts of existing proof systems (probably ProoPower), using say the logical Kernal as a core for working with the HOL logic, and trying to fit the deep learning around it.

+Also, the two last items in the list are language-agnostic so I will be looking for approaches which could be made to work with either a new logic in a new tool, or existing logics in existing tools.

-To give maximum scope for adaptation of interative proof to the exploitation of "deep learning" the project uses a completely new ITP (Interactive Theorem Prover) system, which implement a new language and logic in novel ways.
+To give maximum scope for adaptation of interative proof to the exploitation of "deep learning" the project uses a new ITP (Interactive Theorem Prover) system, which implement a new language and logic in novel ways.
 The name Xi is used for the project, the language and logic, and for the interactive theorem prover.